 The Parties agree to make every reasonable effort, in good faith, to settle amicably all disputes or claims relating to the Contract, through negotiations between the Parties' representatives authorized to settle.
 If the Parties do not reach a settlement within 25 working days after the dispute was initially raised to the other party in writing, either Party may contact the Office of the Procurement Ombud (OPO) to request dispute resolution/mediation services.
 OPO may be contacted by e-mail at the Office of the Procurement Ombud email address, by telephone at 1-866-734-5169, or by web at the Office of the Procurement Ombud website.
-For more information on OPO's services, please see the Procurement Ombud website.
+For more information on OPO's services, please see the Procurement Ombud Regulations or visit the Office of the Procurement Ombud website.